Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 I'm choosing HKU because of its well-known international reputation and excellent research, ranking the 1st in Hong Kong and 17th in the World in the QS World University Rankings 2025.

 Moreover, HKU is a vibrant blend of cultures and ideas, attracting top faculty and students from all over the world.
-So its vibrant and diverse environment will bring me new perspectives and ideas.
+And its vibrant and diverse environment will bring me new perspectives and ideas.
 That's also invaluable for my personal development in innovation and entrepreneurship.

 Lastly, since I intend to build my career in Hong Kong, I believe HKU is the perfect place for me to chase my career aspirations.
 The chance to collaborate and innovate here will really set me up for success in e-commerce and technology.